Special Programs

 Can be repeated for credit.

 Project-based subject.
 Students design teaching-development programs and resources that support graduate student teaching in their departments.
 Instruction provided in advanced topics in teaching and learning, workshop design and facilitation, peer observation, and other topics in educational development under the supervision of the Teaching + Learning Lab staff.
 Students are selected by an application process and require permission from their department and concurrent appointment as a Teaching Development Fellow.
-Fellows register for this subject in the Spring and Fall.
+Fellows register for this subject in the spring and fall.
 Enrollment limited by availability of suitable Teaching Development Fellow positions.

 B. Hansberry